Addressing Malnutrition in Patients With Diabetes

 What Is Malnutrition?

-Malnutrition can be understood as a condition in which the body gets deprived or has a deficit of nutrients or energy that affects the body functions and form.
+Malnutrition can be understood as a condition in which the body gets deprived or has a deficit of nutrients or energy that affects the body's functions and form.
 It can also result from specific nutrient deficiencies, decreased nutrient absorption, higher dietary requirements, or increased loss of nutrients in certain diseases.
 Sometimes, malnutrition worsens due to metabolic changes caused by treatment interventions for other conditions.
 This disease-causing malnutrition complicates treatment plans, increases the risk of certain diseases, hampers healing time, and negatively influences body functions, overall health, and prognosis of the diseases.
 Malnutrition increases the mortality risk in people with type-2 diabetes by 70 %.
 The burden on the health care providers and services also rises.

 How Does Malnutrition Occur in Patients With Diabetes?

 Due to its complications, people who have diabetes undergo delayed and compromised cures to diseases and bad health outcomes.
-However, because of the more critical sequelae of the condition, malnutrition in people with diabetes usually gets unnoticed and hence, not treated.
-Malnutrition usually occurs as the patients, and the caregivers focus on the diet to avoid, without remaining aware of the appropriate diet to be taken, and therefore adopting or restricting wrong food choices.
+However, because of the more critical sequelae of the condition, malnutrition in people with diabetes usually goes unnoticed and hence, not treated.
+Malnutrition usually occurs as the patients and the caregivers focus on the diet to avoid, without remaining aware of the appropriate diet to be taken, and therefore adopting or restricting wrong food choices.

 Besides diabetes, certain contributing factors to malnutrition are:

-• Physical factors like loss of dentition, improper dentition, poorly-fitting dentures, and swallowing difficulties;
+• Physical factors like loss of dentition, improper dentition, poorly fitting dentures, and swallowing difficulties;

 Some of the issues mentioned above are more prevalent among diabetic patients, like depression and delayed stomach emptying.
 In addition, type-1 diabetic individuals have more chances of developing eating disorders, allergies, or intolerances such as celiac disease.